 Analyze the complex functions of the physical world—quantum mechanics, electricity, magnetism, waves, optics, and thermodynamics—in Taylor University’s Physics major.
-In addition to challenging Physics courses, students take rigorous advanced Mathematics classes.
+In addition to in-depth Physics courses, students take advanced Mathematics classes.
 Hands-on labs and Physics research projects allow students to apply the principles and theories they study in the classroom.
-All aspects of the Physics curriculum come together to launch students into prominent graduate schools, such as Johns Hopkins, MIT, and Stanford, or companies like CERN and RT Logic.
+All aspects of the Physics curriculum come together to launch students into the future with prominent graduate schools, such as Johns Hopkins, MIT, and Stanford, or companies like CERN and RT Logic.

 Taylor Physics majors not only go through extensive study and training in the classroom and lab, but they gain real research experience to prepare for whatever the future may hold.
 Juniors perform an advanced lab—a semester-long research project or experiment.
 Students collaborate with faculty to determine the project’s focus, design, and execution.